limestreetlab/limestreetlab.github.io/codes/readme/pdf-title-parser.md

  ![screenshot](readme/titleParser.png)

- While a paper's title and author are obvious to the human eyes, it is difficult to parse given the pdf file format and layout variety, without using sorting to NPL.
+ While a paper's title and author are obvious to the human eyes, it is difficult to parse given the pdf file format and layout variety, without resorting to NPL.

 Nonetheless, this parser is a quick and dumb attempt to parse out the title of a typical research paper.